facebook Website Designer vs Developer: What's the Difference? | Bklyn Custom Designs™

 The Website Developer

 Your site developer is responsible for the functionality of your website.
-All the code is supposed to work as expected, but shit happens and you often end up with broken pieces or settling for something that works “close enough” to what you want.
+Code sometimes doesn't work as expected, but you end up with something “close enough” to what you want.
 Depending on your budget.

-As soon as a technical hiccup is introduced and depending on your contract, the developer goes under the hood of your site to figure out what went wrong and how to prevent this from happening again.
+When a technical problem occurs, the developer checks your website to identify the issue and prevent it from happening again, according to your contract.
 Your developer is also vital to securing your website and all the data that passes through it.

 No hacker should be able to slide in as smoothly as water through a crack.
-If there is anything that you would like to transform dramatically or perform in a particular manner, your developer should be able to get it done.
+If you want to make a big change or do something in a specific way, your developer should be able to do it.
 The extra, extensive code development may come at an added cost – depending on your active Scope of Work.

 The Fine-tuned Hybrid (Full-Stack Developer)

 Instead of trying to figure out the difference between a website designer vs developer, consider hiring someone with hybrid skills.
-If you are able to lock down a full-stack website developer (designer and developer, or a 2-in-1) you're in luck as she or he is responsible for all aspects of your site.
-They may be stronger in one aspect more than the other so be aware that certain tasks may take them longer.
+Finding a full-stack website developer who can handle both design and development is fortunate, as they are responsible for all parts of your website.
+They may be stronger in one aspect more than the other, so be aware that certain tasks may take them longer.
 If they work efficiently, they may have a stronger skilled person on their team to help them where they fall short.

 This is no slight on them, but it would work to your advantage, as well as theirs, to have help and get the job done quicker and in collaboration.
 It works in your favor as you get two major skills in one person without having to hire two people for your project.